A robust business plan is crucial to the success of your new business.

 - Management – Identify the key roles in your business during start up.
 How will you recruit to fill the roles?
 Create a diagram showing the management structure, and list salaries and recruitment costs.
 Have they made an investment in the business?

-- Legal and regulatory – If applicable, identify any regulatory requirements your business must meet, such as food safety requirements if opening a restaurant.
+- Legal and regulatory – If applicable, identify any regulatory authorisations, permissions, or requirements opens in new window that apply to your business, such as planning permission or food safety requirements if opening a restaurant.

 This section should include: